Code of Community Standards

 To qualify for immunity, a student must provide their name and remain with the person requiring the medical attention until a college official or first responder arrives, and their presence is no longer required.

 Individuals for whom medical response is required are also provided immunity for violations of section 5.
 Hazing and section 8.
-Misconduct Involving Alcohol subsections a-k of the Lycoming College Code of Conduct.
+Misconduct Involving Alcohol subsections a-k of the Lycoming College Code of Community Standards.

 Safe Harbor (Commonwealth of Pennsylvania)